27 Dog Breeds That Start With N

 The Norfolk Terrier is a breed of a small dog that originates in Great Britain’s Norfolk county and is known for having a large amount of personality despite their small size, earning them the nickname “big dog imprisoned in a small dog’s body.

-This, combined with the fact that they are fearless and courageous, can sometimes lead them into trouble.
+This, combined with the fact that they are fearless, can sometimes lead them into trouble.
 Their bark is much bigger than their bite, and they have this trait.

 6. Nortese